Affine representations of fractional processes with applications in mathematical finance: Introduction

 The paper is structured as follows.
 In \autoref{sec:ou} we prove that the collection of OU processes is indeed a Banach-space valued affine process.
-In \autoref{sec:fbm} we deduce the affine representation of fractional Brownian motion. \autoref{sec:applications} is dedicated to applications in interest rate modeling and \autoref{sec:stein} to a fractional version of the stochastic volatility model of \textcite{stein1991}.
+In \autoref{sec:fbm} we deduce the affine representation of fractional Brownian motion. \autoref{sec:applications} is dedicated to applications in interest rate modeling and \autoref{sec:stein} to a fractional version of the stochastic volatility model of Stein and Stein \cite{stein1991}.
+Some auxiliary results and proofs are collected in \autoref{sec:auxiliary}.